aboutsource/.github/profile/README.md

 #### about:work

 We work together in an agile manner for our projects.
 Key word: [SCRUM](https://scrumguides.org/scrum-guide.html).
-Our code is on Github and is checked for errors using Github Actions before the obligatory code reviews.
+Our code is on Github and is checked for errors using Github Actions before the obligatory code review.
-For our continuous integration we also use code review and pull request.
+For our continuous integration we also use code reviews and pull requests.
 We want to put sustainable code on the Internet and therefore love it pragmatic and clean.